 The Aruba.IT Ducati team stepped back on the podium at Laguna Seca (United States), home of the eighth round of the WorldSBK Championship, thanks to a brilliant second-place finish by Chaz Davies.

-The Welshman, who took pole position earlier on, maintained the lead at the start and posted the race’s fastest lap with a 1:23.041 (the new track record) to pull away.
+The Welshman, who took pole position earlier on, maintained the lead at the start.
+He posted the race’s fastest lap with a 1:23.041 (the new track record) to pull away.
 In tricky conditions – with circa 50 degrees on the tarmac and low grip – a wobble going into turn 8 moved him into second place, which he then kept until the checkered flag.
-Marco Melandri, penalized by a Superpole finished in tenth position, showed great tenacity coming back to fifth place on a track where it’s particularly difficult to pass.
+Marco Melandri, penalized by a Superpole finished in tenth position.
+He showed great tenacity coming back to fifth place on a track where it’s particularly difficult to pass.

-The Italian finished strong, showing the best pace in the final laps, and tomorrow will start from second position on the grid.
+The Italian finished strong, showing the best pace in the final laps.
+Tomorrow he will start from second position on the grid.

 After some hectic early laps, also due to the track’s layout that makes it difficult to pass, Davies found his pace and managed to climb back to second position, mirroring Race 1’s result.
-Marco Melandri, who started from first row, faced some more difficulties and crashed at turn 5 during the fourth lap while trying to stay with the leading group, in fourth position.
+Marco Melandri, who started from first row, faced some more difficulties.
+He crashed at turn 5 during the fourth lap while trying to stay with the leading group, in fourth position.

 Chaz Davies: “All in all, we can be happy with this round.
 The goal is always to win, but it’s good to be back at the front and I feel we got the best out of myself and the package this weekend.
 We’re back at the sharp end after a couple of tough rounds.
 We’re not too far away from our main rivals, we just need to fine tune some details.
 Today I got a good start but, to be honest, I was twitching a bit with the front in the early laps and I wasn’t even pushing that hard.
 Then things leveled down, I got into my rhythm and climbed back to second.
 We’ve made strides in the areas in which we’ve been struggling recently, so we just have to go to Misano and see if we can polish up those final details.”